 - rank when mustered out

 Unfortunately, the handwriting on some questionnaires is illegible, the ink faint, and some of the questions left unanswered.
 Every effort was made to translate the information correctly for this index.
-Click here to see a sample questionnaire that is filled out completely and legibly.
+Below you can see a sample questionnaire that is filled out completely and legibly.

 The questionnaires are available at the Tennessee State Library and Archives.
-Please go to our web page on ordering World War I questionnaires for instructions.
+Please go to our web page on ordering records for ordering information.